-Last visit - schedule to look at a scab at the edge of her ear that was bothering her and that didn't seem to be from any obvious wound and showed up suddenly.
+Last visit - scheduled to look at a scab at the edge of her ear that was bothering her and that didn't seem to be from any obvious wound and showed up suddenly.
 It was loosening a bit but was causing her some discomfort.
-As my husband and I are waiting in the exam room, a lady in jeans comes in, not the vet that's on their website, no doctor's smock or jacket, no ID, doesn't introduce herself other than "well I guess I'm the doc that gets to look at you".
+As my husband and I are waiting in the exam room, a lady in a T shirt and jeans comes in, not the vet that's on their website, no doctor's smock or jacket, no ID, doesn't introduce herself other than "well I guess I'm the one that gets to look at you".
 She asks which ear it is, then roughly picks off the scab, to Abby's unpleasant surprise, and simply says "it's a bump", offering NO explanation as to what it actually WAS under the scab.
 (I can see it's a bump, and could have paid someone off the street to tell me that).
 She just says "keep an eye on it for a few weeks" and moves to leave the room, apparently having the attention span of a goldfish.

 I say (politely) - "if we don't know what it is, I'd like it removed ."
 (Having lost Barkley to a sudden cancer, I'm acting on the side of caution.)

-I am told "we don't do that here. " Apparently, although they list themselves as a "hospital" they don't have anyone trained in surgery on staff.
+I am told "we don't do that here. " Apparently, although they list themselves as a "hospital" they don't have anyone trained in even a minor surgery on staff.
 I was told I could go to another of their locations that has a surgeon.
 It's almost an hour away in traffic each way.
 They offer another office that's slightly closer, but say the person there isn't a specialist and may not be able to treat her either but I'll have to make an appointment to find out.